 Although Clark does not offer a specialized program, or a learning center for students with disabilities, the University does provide a support service for qualified students.
-The director of disability services works with students to coordinate academic accommodations and services on campus.
+The director of Student Accessibility Services works with students to coordinate academic accommodations and services on campus.

-We encourage parents and students interested in learning about the Disabilities Service support service to read the following information.
+We encourage parents and students interested in learning about our support services to read the following information.
 If questions are left unanswered, we then encourage further contact via phone or email.
 The phone number is (508) 798-4368 and the email address is firstname.lastname@example.org.

-- Disability Documentation is housed in individual student files in the Office of Disability Services
+- Disability Documentation is housed in individual student files in Student Accessibility Services

-- Only persons working at, or in collaboration with the Office of Disability Services have access to these files.
+- Only persons working at, or in collaboration with Student Accessibility Services have access to these files.

 - Students requesting letters of accommodation be sent to faculty acknowledge that some level of disclosure may be necessary to provide the requested accommodation(s).

-- Five years after the last recorded date of enrollment, disability documentation housed in the Office of Disability Services will be destroyed.
+- Five years after the last recorded date of enrollment, disability documentation housed in Student Accessibility Services will be destroyed.

 - Get information on the Family Educational Rights and Privacy Act of 1974 (FERPA)

 Clark University does not discriminate against qualified persons on the basis of race, color, sex, sexual orientation, religion, national origin, age as defined by law, or handicap.
 Clark University is an Affirmative Action/Equal Opportunity.